Use of the residency grant and rescheduling

 The group members participating during the residency period are required to reside and work at the Residence during the residency period.

-If the grantee is an organisation or working group, the grant payment requests must be submitted by the project leader.
-The project leader decides which bank account to use for the payment.
-If the content of the project, the composition of the working group or any other key element changes, the leader must negotiate such changes with the Saari Residence office.
-It is the responsibility of the project leader to submit the report.
+If the content of the project, the composition of the working group or any other key element changes, the responsible person must negotiate such changes with the Saari Residence office.

 ETHICAL CONDUCT IN PROJECTS FUNDED BY KONE FOUNDATION